 How effective is day-in-my-life UGC for driving fitness app trials on TikTok?

-Day-in-my-life (DITL) UGC is the second-best performing format for fitness app cost-per-trial, averaging $5.20–$8.00 per trial start based on RocketShip HQ data across 12 clients.
-It outperforms standard product demos by 25-35% on trial rate because it embeds the app into an aspirational lifestyle context rather than presenting it as a standalone tool.
+Day-in-my-life (DITL) UGC tends to perform well for fitness app trial acquisition.
+It outperforms standard product demos on trial rate because it embeds the app into an aspirational lifestyle context rather than presenting it as a standalone tool.

 The DITL format mirrors TikTok's dominant organic content style.
 When a creator films their morning routine, workout, meal prep, and evening wind-down, the fitness app appears as a natural part of an aspirational life rather than an interruption.